Frequently asked questions.

 Upon request, a standard set of engineered plans are available for Virginia, North Carolina, and South Carolina that can help obtain a permit.

-• Liberty does provide plans and upgrades to meet these high wind areas in Eastern North Carolina.
+Liberty does provide plans and upgrades to meet even the high 150MPH high wind areas in Eastern North Carolina.
 You will want to talk to your local dealer for these details.

 These truss screws are considered an approved, high-performance alternative to traditional metal hurricane clips/ties for securing rafters to wall plates.
 They meet or exceed code requirements for wind uplift resistance, providing a faster, often stronger connection